Last Updated: 11/27/23 | November 27th, 2023

 I’m not an ambitious traveler.
 Let’s get that out of the way before we even start this post.
-I’m sure plenty of people would try to see more in Santiago in a day, but after leaving here for 7 years, this is simply my idea of an ideal 24 hours in Chile’s capital.
+I’m sure plenty of people would try to see more in Santiago in a day, but after living here for a decade, this is simply my idea of an ideal 24 hours in the capital of Chile.

 There are several massive parks in Santiago.
 The beautifully green Quinta Normal is my favorite for several reasons.
 It’s a lush oasis in the middle of the bustling city, for one.
-But the Quinta is part of the working class neighborhood aptly named Quinta Normal.
+But the Quinta is part of the working-class neighborhood aptly named Quinta Normal.
 So in general, people who frequent this park live lives that are fairly representative of an average Chilean lifestyle.
-I love it because it’s a great place to people watch and get a good feel for a Santiago family’s day to day.
+I love it because it’s a great place to people-watch and get a good feel for an average Santiago family.

 The Quinta is also home to many of Santiago’s museums.
 There is a train museum, which is fun if you’re into that sort of thing.
 There’s the National History Museum, which I think is kind of boring, personally.
-Then the Science and Technology Museum, the Contemporary Art Museum and the Children’s Museum are all located there as well – none of which I have been to.
+Then the Science and Technology Museum, the Contemporary Art Museum, and the Children’s Museum are all located there as well.

 This restaurant is absolutely my favorite in Santiago.

 It’s also in one of Chile’s protected historical buildings.
 It was built in 1925, so I suppose by European standards it’s not that old — but when you consider how many massive earthquakes it’s had to survive, that makes its lifespan a little more impressive.

 The décor inside is a very eclectic mix of antiques.
 Anything hanging on the wall is for sale, and I’ve heard that you can buy the actual furniture as well.
 There’s also a working barbershop!
 Old men in little white coats will give guys an old-fashioned shave.